 Is Buying Ethereum Legal In New Zealand?

 The purchasing, trading, and selling of Ethereum and other digital assets is legal in New Zealand.
-Ownership of Ethereum is recognised as property by the NZ government and is therefore subject to Capital Gains Tax (CGT).
+Ownership of Ethereum is recognized as property by the NZ government and is therefore subject to Capital Gains Tax (CGT).
 Since 2017, laws and regulations have been progressively introduced to control the crypto market.
 The Anti-Money Laundering and Counter-Terrorism Financing Act 2006 mandates that all NZ-based crypto exchanges are registered with AUSTRAC and adhere to specific security requirements.

 What Is The Best Platform To Buy Ethereum In New Zealand?

 Based on our review of top New Zealand-based crypto exchanges, Swyftx is our recommendation for buying Ethereum.
 Swyftx is suited for Kiwi beginner and experienced traders and investors alike.
-In addition to Ethereum, it supports a vast list of tradable assets including all the major cryptocurrencies as well as altcoins, and should appeal to those who want to have more potential trading options and strategies for their portfolio.
+In addition to Ethereum, it supports a vast list of tradable assets including all the major cryptocurrencies as well as altcoins and should appeal to those who want to have more potential trading options and strategies for their portfolio.
 Further, the trading interface is well designed to offer a streamlined trading experience.
-Swyftx also offer one of the lowest trading fees in the market.
+Swyftx also offers one of the lowest trading fees in the market.

 How Do I Choose A Crypto Exchange?

 With so many New Zealand-based crypto exchanges available, beginners may find it difficult to know which exchange is best for them.
 Before you start buying Ethereum, here are a few important considerations to take on board to assist with comparing exchanges.